Home

 16. Candace D. Holland was born 12 April 1825, died 19 January 1907.
 She married 19 March 1844 William W. Peacock, born 19 March 1822, died 27 may 1885.
 They moved to Coffee County, Alabama.
 Nellie H. Russell wrote that many of this family were living in Oklahoma City, Oklahoma in 1963.
 For a detailed presentation of Candace's line, go to Candace's page on this web site.

 17. Needham Gray Holland was born 6 November 1828.
 He died 29 January 1902 at age 73 years, 2 months, 23 days, and was buried in the Elisha Holland Cemetery.
 Needham's brother West named one of his children Needham Gray Holland in 1849.
-Needham's nephew by his sister Candace who married William Peacock, had a son born in 1888 who he named Needham Gray Peacock.
-There is a two pictures in the Album section who I believe to be this Needham Holland, taken in 1897 -- one in Elisha's section and one in Exum's.
+Needham's nephew by his sister Candace who married William Peacock, had a son born in 1888 whom he named Needham Gray Peacock.
+There are three pictures in the Album section of Needham Holland, taken in 1897 -- one in Elisha's section and two in Exum's.

 There were other Hollands living in Dobbs County in 1769.
 A John Holland apparently lived near James Holland and Elisha mentions in his will that he bought John Holland's property.
 The Hollands living in Wayne and Johnson counties at the present time told our historian they have never met any Hollands in these counties who were not related to them.